WojciechBylica/hungry-capybaras/README.md

+# Kapibary-głodomory
+a funny game written for my daughter in purpose to develop her basic skills with work on computer keyboard

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.